4 Common Causes of Split Nights and How to Fix Them

-One of the most common (and exhaustive) sleep struggles I help my clients work through is a split night.
+One of the most common (and exhaustive) sleep struggles I help my clients work through is split nights.

 A split night is an extended waking in the middle of the night that happens when your baby's circadian rhythm (the internal body clock) and homeostatic sleep drive (the natural sleep pressure) are out of sync.